 The Iola & Rural Fire Department will also be holding a fire extinguisher check for area homeowners free of charge, to be held at the vintage fire department at the Iola Historical Society.

 A community event, local organizations and businesses have come together to build a partnership.
-In addition to the Iola Historical Society and Iola-Scandinavia Chamber of Commerce, others involved include the Iola Lions, Sons Of Norway, Northland Lutheran Church.
-A Taste of Elegance bakery, and the Crystal Café.
+In addition to the Iola Historical Society and Iola-Scandinavia Chamber of Commerce, others involved include the Iola Lions and Sons Of Norway, Taste of Elegance bakery, and the Crystal Café.